Facebook

 • Difficulty eating

-If an individual is experiencing any of these symptoms, it is important to see a doctor right away.
-Gum cancer can be treated if it is caught early, but it can be deadly if left untreated.
+If an individual is experiencing any of these symptoms, it is essential to see a doctor immediately.
+Early detection can lead to successful gum cancer treatment, but it can become deadly if left untreated.

 Gum Cancer Risk Factors

 Developing gum cancer from smoking is a commonly thought risk factor.
-However, there are several things that can increase your risk of gum cancer, including:
+However, several things can increase your risk of gum cancer, including:

 Gum cancer symptoms, sings of gum cancer, gum cancer from smoking, gum cancer surgery